 Laboratory testing and diagnostics

-Laveen Veterinary Center has the ability to perform comprehensive laboratory testing.
-Results will be discussed with owners to help screen, monitor and diagnose disease.
+Laveen Veterinary Center can perform comprehensive laboratory testing for your dog or cat.
+After screening, the results will be discussed with owners to help screen, monitor and diagnose diseases.

 Digital radiology (X-ray)

-Our state of the art digital X ray and digital dental x ray have high resolution to enhance our diagnostic capabilities.
-These X rays are reviewed by our veterinarians, and can be easily sent for review to a board certified veterinary radiologist if necessary.
+Our state of the art, digital X-ray and digital dental x-ray have high resolution to enhance our diagnostic capabilities.
+The X-rays are reviewed by our veterinarians, and can also be sent for review to a board-certified veterinary radiologist if it is deemed necessary.

 The close relationship with our linked hospitals allows us access to state of the art diagnostics.
-We utilize the ultrasound services at University Animal Hospital in Tempe, AZ.
-The ultrasound is used to enhance our internal imaging ability.
-The use of ultrasound technology helps visualize internal structures in real time - this ability greatly improves diagnostic capabilities.
+With that being said, we utilize the ultrasound services at University Animal Hospital in Tempe, AZ.

 Dentistry and oral surgery

-The veterinarians at Laveen Veterinary Center are experienced in diagnosis and treatment of common and uncommon disease in our pets.
+The veterinarians at Laveen Veterinary Center are experienced in diagnosis and treatment of common and uncommon diseases in our pets.
 Metabolic, endocrine and infectious disease beware, the vets at LVC are here!

 General and advanced soft tissue surgery

 Assessing pain levels in our animal patients can be very challenging since our pets can't tell us what hurts.
-The comfort of our patients is extremely important to us at Laveen Veterinary Center.
-Identifying subtle cues, searching for the primary source of pain and developing an appropriate pain management plan is one of our passions.
+Our veterinary services include identifying subtle cues, searching for the primary source of pain and developing an appropriate pain management plan is one of our passions.